 However, depending on the circumstances of your case, filing a lawsuit against the trustee might be the best legal remedy available if a trust is being mishandled.
 If you are unsure whether legal action is appropriate in your situation, we highly recommend you speak with a seasoned trust litigation attorney.

 Why Hire a Trust Litigation Attorney?

 Trust litigation is a complex area of the law, and to have the best possible chance of securing a positive outcome, you will most likely need the help of a knowledgeable trust litigation attorney, preferably one with extensive trial experience.

 Your attorney will help you navigate the legal process, defend your rights, and provide you with insightful legal advice.
-Because the trustee will likely have their own attorney representing them during legal proceedings, it is crucial to hire your own independent counsel, someone who has your best interests in mind.
+Because the trustee will likely have their own attorney representing them during legal proceedings, it is crucial to hire your independent counsel, someone with your best interests in mind.

 Trust lawsuits tend to be contentious and emotional because they can pit family members against one another.
 Having an attorney in your corner can help reduce the potential for conflict and make it easier to resolve disputes efficiently.

 Contact a Dallas Trust Litigation Attorney Today

 Based upon years of litigation experience relating to trusts, Staubus and Randall provides advice and representation to individual trustees, corporate trustees, public and private charities and foundations, and representation to beneficiaries on any trust-related disputes, including fiduciary duties and risk management for trustees, suits over the validity of trusts, suits to modify or terminate trusts, and suits over the removal of trustees and for damages relating to breaches of fiduciary duties.